Clobetasol Propionate: Uses, Types, Doses & Side Effects

 It is important to wait for the ointment to be completely absorbed before applying moisturizer on the skin.

-Clobetasol hair solution 0.5mg/g is indicated for the treatment of scalp dermatoses in adults or children over 1 year of age.
+Clobetasol scalp solution 0.05% is indicated for the treatment of corticosteroid-responsive scalp dermatoses in adults, as prescribed.

-Clobetasol propionate shampoo 0.5 mg is indicated only for adults for the treatment of moderate to severe seborrheic dermatitis or psoriasis on the scalp.
-It is often combined with ketoconazole shampoo, an antifungal shampoo.
+Clobetasol propionate shampoo 0.05% is indicated only for adults for the treatment of moderate to severe scalp psoriasis (and may be used in seborrheic dermatitis per clinical judgment).

 The normally recommended doses for adults are: